oxnr/awesome-notes/Business/Inspiration.md

 # Quotes

-- The question isn't who is going to let me; it's who is going to stop me.
+> The question isn't who is going to let me; it's who is going to stop me.

-- You miss 100% of the shots you don't take.
+> You miss 100% of the shots you don't take.

-- There's only one reason for a business plan: some investor who went to business school doesn't know any better and wants to see one.
+> There's only one reason for a business plan: some investor who went to business school doesn't know any better and wants to see one.

-- The best time to plant a tree was 20 years ago.
+> The best time to plant a tree was 20 years ago.
 The second best time is now.

-- Live as if you were to die tomorrow.
+> Live as if you were to die tomorrow.
 Learn as if you were to live forever.

-- You must begin but studying the end game!
+> You must begin but studying the end game!

-- A good plan violently executed today is better than a perfect plan tomorrow
+> A good plan violently executed today is better than a perfect plan tomorrow

-- Infrastructure is to Information as a bottle is to wine, Technology is just the packaging to deliver information to the customer.
+> Infrastructure is to Information as a bottle is to wine, Technology is just the packaging to deliver information to the customer.

-- Solve your customers Problems not your Competitors Customers Problems.
+> Solve your customers Problems not your Competitors Customers Problems.

-- Those who are crazy enough to think they can change the world are the ones who do.
+> Those who are crazy enough to think they can change the world are the ones who do.

-- If you don’t make experiments before starting a project, then your whole project will be an experiment.
+> If you don’t make experiments before starting a project, then your whole project will be an experiment.

-- Logic will get you from A to Z; imagination will get you everywhere.
+> Logic will get you from A to Z; imagination will get you everywhere.

-- If you start walking the way, the way appears.
+> If you start walking the way, the way appears.

-- In world that is changing so quickly the biggest risk you can take is not taking any risk.
+> In world that is changing so quickly the biggest risk you can take is not taking any risk.

+> It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is most adaptable to change.